 We may not be able to obtain, maintain and protect certain proprietary rights necessary for the development and commercialization of our products or product candidates.
 Our commercial success will depend in part on obtaining and maintaining patent protection on our products, successfully asserting these patents against competitors employing infringing technology, and successfully defending these patents against third-party challenges.
 Even if our patents cover a competing technology, a competitor may not accede to our demands to cease and desist or license our patent rights, which will then require us to pursue costly and time-consuming litigation.
+Even if we were successful in any such litigation, a court may not issue an injunction, or the infringing competitor may alter its technology to no longer infringe.
 Our ability to commercialize our products will also depend in part on the patent positions of third parties, including those of our competitors.
 The patent positions of medical device and biotechnology companies can be highly uncertain and involve complex legal and factual questions.
 Accordingly, we cannot predict with certainty the scope and breadth of patent claims that may be afforded to other companies' patents.
 We could incur substantial costs in litigation if we are required to defend against patent suits brought by third parties, or if we initiate suits to protect our patent rights.
 Such suits that we may need to defend extend beyond suits by our competitors and may include patent assertion entities, which acquire and assert patents as a means to generate income, due to the expensive nature of patent litigation.
 In the ordinary course of litigation, attorney fees are not recoverable.